 For thirty years, the Harvard Immigration and Refugee Clinical Program (HIRC), in partnership with Greater Boston Legal Services, has focused on direct representation of individuals applying for U.S. asylum and related protections, as well as representation of individuals who have survived domestic violence and other crimes and/or who seek avoidance of forced removal in immigration proceedings pursuant to various forms of relief (i.e., VAWA, U-visas, Cancellation of Removal, Temporary Protected Status, etc.).
 HIRC is also involved in appellate and policy advocacy at the local, national, and international levels.
 Recently, HIRC expanded into the dynamic field of crimmigration, an increasingly important and complex area of law concerning the immigration consequences of criminal convictions.
-HIRC students may enroll in one of two different clinical options: Immigration and Refugee Advocacy or Crimmigration: The Intersection of Criminal Law and Immigration.

 Immigration and Refugee Advocacy

-HIRC students in the Refugee and Asylum Advocacy clinical take the lead in representing clients from all over the world who are seeking protection from being returned to human rights abuses in their country of origin, as well as those who are seeking protection from exile after years of living in the United States.
+HIRC students in the Immigration and Refugee Advocacy clinic take the lead in representing clients from all over the world who are seeking protection from being returned to human rights abuses in their country of origin, as well as those who are seeking protection from exile after years of living in the United States.
 About forty-five students are placed each year with HIRC for clinical credit.
 Students typically work between ten and twenty hours per week.
 Students are either placed at Harvard or at Greater Boston Legal Services, Boston’s oldest legal services organization.
 Students must also enroll in the co-requisite Immigration and Refugee Advocacy Seminar.

 How to Register